 - 1. Semester imbalances. - 2.
 Replacement of summer school courses successfully completed. - 3.
 Schedule adjustments for College Credit Plus Program. - 4.
-Adjustments Individualized Education Programs. - 5.
-Inappropriate course level as dictated by the prerequisite course final grade and/or teacher/counselor recommendation. - 6.
-Requests that appear on the verification form or original schedule form but do not appear on printed schedules. - 7.
-Changes in courses, which can be done by directly replacing a study hall or dropped course without changing desired courses already in place.
+Adjustments Individualized Education Programs.

+5. Inappropriate course level as dictated by the prerequisite course final grade and/or teacher/counselor recommendation.

+6. Changes in courses, which can be done by directly replacing a study hall or dropped course without changing desired courses already in place.
 There must be room available in the class and the student will be placed in the smallest section of the class.